-it is the gift of God - not by works, so that no one can boast."
+"For it is by grace you have been saved, through faith - and this is not from yourselves, it is the gift of God - not by works, so that no one can boast."

-What do you think about those who sacrifice themselves for others?
-When you think about Jesus dying so that you can live, what is your practical response to this profound truth?
-Write a letter to Jesus.
+1. What do you think about those who sacrifice themselves for others?

+2. When you think about Jesus dying so you can live, what is your practical response to this profound truth?

+3. Write a letter to Jesus.
 Thank Him for the undeserved things he has done for you and the many ways He continues to prove that He loves you.

-Galatians 5:1 "It is for freedom that Christ has set us free."

-he graceful and fluid bird soared in the winter sky, ascending through the air drawn toward the sun as a moth is drawn to flame.
+"It is for freedom that Christ has set us free.
+Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery."
+Galatians 5:1 he graceful and fluid bird soared in the winter sky, ascending through the air drawn toward the sun as a moth is drawn to flame.
 As it rose in ever increasing spirals it appeared as though it might will itself into the sun.
 Unfettered it flew through its vast domain with agility and ease.
 This is how God intended it to be.
 And God said, "Let the water teem with living creatures, and let birds fly above the earth across the vault of the sky" (Genesis 1:20).